-- 81. On the same date, the CAS Court Office confirmed the constitution of a second Panel which would, on agreement of the Parties, also hear the common issues relevant to the Sochi Appeals.
-This Panel was comprised of Prof. Dr. Christoph Vedder (President), Prof. Dr. Michael Geistlinger and Dr. Dirk-Reiner Martens (Arbitrators).
-Throughout the procedure, this Panel was referred to as "Panel 2". - 82.
-On 15 January 2018, the Athlete filed a request for urgent relief seeking an extension of the late entry deadline for the forthcoming 2018 Olympic Winter Games in PyeongChang, as well as the Invitation Review Panel and the Olympic Athlete of Russia Implementation Group to consider the Athlete's entry, until 5 February 2018. - 83.
-On 17 January 2018, the Respondent filed its global Answer in the Sochi Appeals, including 546 Exhibits, as well as an individual Answer with respect to the Athlete in accordance with the Procedural Agreement and Article R55 of the Code.
+- 65. On 28 December 2017, the Respondent nominated Dr. Dirk-Reiner Martens, Attorney-at-Law in Munich, Germany as arbitrator. - 66.
+On 8 January 2018, following a consultation phase with the Parties on the selection of the President of the Panel, the CAS Court Office, on behalf of the President of the Appeals Arbitration Division, confirmed the constitution of two Panels which would, on agreement of the Parties, hear the common issues relevant to the Sochi Appeals and decide the individual appeals.
+These Panels were comprised of: Prof. Dr. Christoph Vedder, Law Professor in Munich, Germany (President), Dr. Hamid G. Gharavi, Attorney-at-Law in Paris, France, and Dr. Dirk-Reiner Martens, Attorney-at-Law in Munich, Germany (President), Prof. Dr. Michael Geistlinger, Law Professor in Salzburg, Austria, and Dr. Dirk-Reiner Martens, Attorney-at-Law in Munich, Germany (President), Prof. Dr. Michael Geistlinger, Law Professor in Salzburg, Austria, and Dr. Dirk-Reiner Martens, Attorney-at-Law in Munich, Germany (President), Prof. Dr. Michael Geistlinger, Law Professor in Salzburg, Austria, and Dr. Dirk-Reiner Martens, Attorney-at-Law in Munich, Germany (President), Prof. Dr. Michael Geistlinger, Law Professor in Salzburg, Austria, and Dr. Dirk-Reiner Martens, Attorney-at-Law in Munich, Germany (President), Prof. Dr. Michael Geistlinger, Law Professor in Salzburg, Austria, and Dr. Dirk-Reiner Martens, Attorney-at-Law in Munich, Germany (President), Prof. Dr. Michael Geistlinger, Law Professor in Salzburg, Austria, and Dr. Dirk-Reiner Martens, Attorney-at-Law in Munich, Germany (President), Prof. Dr. - 67.
+On 15 January 2018, the Athlete filed a request for urgent relief seeking an extension of the late entry deadline for the forthcoming 2018 Olympic Winter Games in PyeongChang, as well as the Invitation Review Panel and the Olympic Athlete of Russia Implementation Group to consider the Athlete's entry, until 5 February 2018. - 68.
+On 17 January 2018, the Respondent filed its global Answer in the Sochi Appeals, including 546 Exhibits, as well as an Individual Answer with respect to the Athlete in accordance with the Procedural Agreement and Article R55 of the Code.
 Within this submission, the Respondent filed expert reports and witness statements as follows: